reeseschultz/ReeseUnityDemos/Assets/Scripts/Nav/README.md

 There are also component tags (defined in [NavAgentStatus](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgentStatus.cs)) that the navigation code applies to [NavAgents](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs).
 Please do *not* write to these, just use them for optimizing your queries.
 All of this [IComponentData](https://docs.unity3d.com/Packages/com.unity.entities@0.5/api/Unity.Entities.IComponentData.html?q=icomponent) can be applied throughout entire navigation lifecycle for a given [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Nav/Agent/NavAgent.cs):

+* `NavAvoidant` - Exists if the agent is too physically close to other agents, thus yearning for personal space.
 * `NavFalling` - Exists if the agent is falling.
 * `NavJumping` - Exists if the agent is jumping.
 * `NavLerping` - Exists if the agent is lerping.